AllYourBot/hostedgpt/README.md

 This app is intended to be incredibly easy for ChatGPT users to switch.
 Features you expect are here plus it supports GPT-5, Claude 4, Gemini 2.5 (and others) in a single app.
 You can also switch assistants in the middle of a conversation!

+HostedGPT uses the [RubyLLM](https://github.com/sgoll/ruby_llm) gem under the hood to provide a single, unified backend for all supported AI providers, while still letting you configure per-provider API keys and endpoints.

 This project is led by an experienced rails developer, but we're actively looking for contributors to help!

 ## Top features of HostedGPT